 Serena usually layers long, colorful necklaces for that boho-chic vibe.
 She also adds a gorgeous pair of shoes to up the cool-girl factor.

 Statement pieces and bold color screams Serena!
-Citrine is going to be huge for Spring/Summer 2012 - be on the lookout ladies.
+Chartreuse is going to be huge for Spring/Summer 2012 - be on the lookout ladies.

 Here, the bejeweled neckline acts as, well, a necklace and the earrings complement the outfit very well.
 See how the hair is an updo - adding to the look but also highlighting the cleavage and jewel detail of the dress.
 Paint on a bold lip like she does and you're good to go.